Skip to Content

 Step 6: Picking your start point and booking your flight/ferry

-The next step in our how to plan a trip to Ireland process is where things get real.
+The next step in my how to plan a trip to Ireland process is where things get real.
 At this point, you know where you’ll visit, when you’ll visit and you have a rough overview of your itinerary.

 It’s now time to lock in your start point and book your flights.
 Sometimes, your start point is decided for you based on where you’re travelling in from.
 If you have the flex to choose, you need to choose wisely!